Fort Mason is a stunning recreation area, on an old military post along San Francisco's northern waterfront.

 - In 1846 it fell under U.S. sovereignty, and by 1850 it was a designated U.S. Army military reservation, known as Point San Jose.

 - The U.S. Army commandeered these private residences during the 1860's Civil War, and used them as Officers' Quarters.
 Up until this point the Army hadn't asserted any property rights, or built any dwellings.
 However everything changed with the Civil War, and a mini-city started to emerge, including an Army hospital, school and barracks.
 In 1882 Point San Jose underwent a name change, to Fort Mason, after Richard Mason, a military governor of California.
-Between 1915 to WWII, the watefront of Fort Mason was a major logistics and transportation hub for the U.S. Army.
+Between 1915 to WWII, the waterfront of Fort Mason was also a major logistics and transportation hub for the U.S. Army.

 - Finally in 1972, Fort Mason became part of the Golden Gate National Recreation Area.